abhayrokkam/replicating-vit/README.md

 We start by processing the image data which is fed to the transformer encoder.
 We will look at the encoder in a later part of this project.
 First, we will focus on converting our image data into the below shown format before feeding it to the transformer encoder.

-**Overview** (just to read through, detailed explanation is below):
+**Overview**:

-- Each image is chopped into multiple pieces (patches).
+The input preparation involves several key steps:
-- Data that is in these patches is converted to patch embeddings.
+1. Splitting the Image into Patches: Chopping the image into smaller pieces which will be called patches.
-- An extra learnable embedding is added (prepended) to the patch embeddings.
-This represents the class of our image (same as \<classification> token in BERT).
+2. Generating Patch Embeddings: Converting each patch into a dense representation in a higher-dimensional space.
-- Learnable embedding is the layer which will contain the useful information when we use the model for inference.
+3. Adding a Learnable Class Embedding: Prepending a learnable vector that represents the image class.
+Same as `<classification>` token in BERT.
+Learnable embedding is the layer which will contain the useful information when we use the model for inference.
 The learnt information from the encoder will be stored here.
-- Adding positional embeddings to give positional information regarding our data.
+1. Incorporating Positional Embeddings: Adding positional information to patches to provide context about their arrangement within the image.

 <p align="center">
   <img src="./images/input_to_encoder.png"/>